Kunstmaan/KunstmaanBundlesCMS/docs/03-00-installation.md

 This generates:

-* A Bower configuration ~ .bowerrc and bower.json.
-[Bower is a package manager for front-end code](http://bower.io). (e.g. jQuery, etc)
-* A Gulp configuration ~ gulpfile.js.
-[Gulp is a build tool to automate and enhance mostly front-end development workflows](http://gulpjs.com)
+* A Groundcontrol configuration ~ gulpfile.babel.js.
+[Groundcontrol is a build tool based on gulp to automate and enhance mostly front-end development workflows](http://gulpjs.com)
 * A Bundler configuration ~ Gemfile.
-[Bundler is a RubyGems package manager we use mostly for getting specific versions of Sass](http://bundler.io).
+[Bundler is a RubyGems package manager we use mostly for getting specific versions of Hologram](http://bundler.io).
 * A basic selection of user interface elements, sass files, etc
 * A barebones selection of controllers, entities, twig files, pageparts, etc
 * The needed fixtures to setup the CMS